nl-design-system/denhaag/components/CardAsLink/README.md

 The 'real link' is in the footer and then covers the card with CSS (this styling trick is inside _action.scss).
 Screenreaders will read the text coming from the `aria-label`.

 ## Design properties

+On small screens each card has a media query that transforms it into the List style.

 ### Typography